From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Experimental Setup

 \subsection{Players and Utilities}

 \paragraph{Player~G} To capture GenAI's improvement potential from our framework, we have used several open-source LLMs: \begin{itemize}[wide] \item \textbf{Pythia 6.9B.} EleutherAI-pythia-6.9b \cite{biderman2023pythiasuiteanalyzinglarge}, a fully open \textit{white-box} model with a well-documented training corpus.
-Its transparency enables us to verify what data it was trained on. \item \textbf{LLaMA 3.1 8B.} \cite{meta_llama_3_1}, a \textit{black-box} model for which the training data are not publicly disclosed, representing a common closed-source setting. \item \textbf{LLaMA 3.1 8B-Instruct.} \cite{hf_llama_3_8b_instruct}, an instruction-tuned variant of LLaMA 3.1 8B, optimized for conversational and reasoning tasks, similarly lacking full disclosure of training sources. \end{itemize} This varied set of LLMs allows us to capture a broad range of behaviors and transparency levels, representing both research-oriented and production-like GenAI systems.
+Its transparency enables us to verify what data it was trained on. \item \textbf{Llama 3.1 8B.} \cite{meta_Llama_3_1}, a \textit{black-box} model for which the training data are not publicly disclosed, representing a common closed-source setting. \item \textbf{Llama 3.1 8B-Instruct.} \cite{hf_Llama_3_8b_instruct}, an instruction-tuned variant of Llama 3.1 8B, optimized for conversational and reasoning tasks, similarly lacking full disclosure of training sources. \end{itemize} This varied set of LLMs allows us to capture a broad range of behaviors and transparency levels, representing both research-oriented and production-like GenAI systems.
 By comparing open and closed models, we can evaluate whether our framework remains robust under differing information assumptions and access constraints.

-We approximate Player~G's utility using \textbf{perplexity}---a standard measure of model uncertainty---computed over the initial 64 tokens of each question (title plus question content).
-A higher perplexity value indicates greater model uncertainty \cite{huang2024surveyuncertaintyestimationllms,10.1007/978-3-032-08462-0_25,NEURIPS2024_1bdcb065}, which has been shown to be a strong predictor of prompt failure \cite{gonen2024demystifyingpromptslanguagemodels}, OOD (out of distribution) indicator \cite{ren2023outofdistributiondetectionselectivegeneration} and a key signal for informative data selection in different learning settings \cite{margatina2023activelearningprinciplesincontext}.
+We approximate Player~G's utility using \emph{perplexity}, a standard measure of model uncertainty.
+We compute it over the initial 64 tokens of each question (title plus question content), following a common methodological choice in the NLP literature \cite{chernyavskiy2021transformerstheendhistory,so2022primersearchingefficienttransformers}.
+A higher perplexity value indicates greater model uncertainty \cite{huang2024surveyuncertaintyestimationllms,10.1007/978-3-032-08462-0_25,NEURIPS2024_1bdcb065}, which has been shown to be a strong predictor of prompt failure \cite{gonen2024demystifyingpromptslanguagemodels}, an out-of-distribution (OOD) indicator\cite{ren2023outofdistributiondetectionselectivegeneration} and a key signal for informative data selection in different learning settings \cite{margatina2023activelearningprinciplesincontext}.
 Consequently, questions with higher perplexity provide stronger learning signals, and thus yield greater utility for Player~G. \footnote{While high perplexity might reflect low-quality or noisy inputs, we assume such cases are relatively rare in our setting given the platform’s active moderation} Finally, we assume $M=100$, i.e., $\abs{A_t}$ is at most 100 questions in every round.